-Making your favorite Chinese take-out food from home is so much easier than you’d think!
+Making your favorite Chinese-inspired take-out food from home is so much easier than you’d think!
 And this easy sweet and sour chicken with pineapple recipe is no exception.

 The chicken is seasoned with soy sauce and spices, then coated in cornstarch and pan-fried until crispy.
 Then, it’s mixed with sautéed peppers, onions, and pineapple, along with the most delicious sweet and sour sauce made with ingredients you probably already have in your pantry.

 You can serve it over rice or noodles, eat it plain, or eat it on cool, refreshing lettuce wraps.